zeppelinos/zos-docs/docs/docs/basil.md

 ganache-cli --deterministic
 ```

 This will print 10 accounts.
-Copy the address of the first one, and then back into the initial terminal, export it as the `OWNER` because it will be useful for us later:
+Copy the address of the first one and then go back to the terminal window that you used to launch the Ganache client.
+Export the address you just copied to an environment variable named `OWNER`.
+You will need easy access to that address as you complete this tutorial:

 ```sh
 export OWNER=<address>